The Shoe on the Ledge: Kimberly Clark Sharp’s Account of Maria’s NDE

 Just because an experience is supernatural, it doesn’t mean that it’s from God.
 The Bible is clear about this.
 So, it’s possible that the devil provided Maria with a supernatural experience.
 But, as far as I’m aware, neither Kimberly Clark Sharp nor Gary Habermas presents this as a possibility.
 That’s a serious oversight.

-The Bible warns us about “false and deceptive visions” (Lamentations 2:14) and says that “false christs and false prophets will arise and show great signs and wonders to deceive, if possible, even the elect” (Matthew 24:24).
+The Bible warns us about “false and deceptive visions” (Lamentations 2:14) and says that “false Christs, and false prophets, and shall shew great signs and wonders; insomuch that, if it were possible, they shall deceive the very elect” (Matthew 24:24).

 Wrapping Up